adrien2p/medusa-extender/docs/README.md

 > You can do that to.
 Create a new route, configure it, and hit the end point.

+- :bulb: Handle entity events from subscriber as easy as possible through the provided decorators.

+> Emit an event (async/sync) from your subscriber and the register a new handler in any of your files.
+Just use the `OnMedusaEntityEvent` decorator.

 # Usage

 ## Create your server